faelys/mqttagent/README.md

 	keep_alive = keepalive,
 }

--- Setup a ping timer for the keepalive if keepalive > 0 then
+-- Setup a ping timer (not needed anymore for the keepalive) if keepalive > 0 then
 	-- Create a new timer, dropping the variable (`self` is enough) timer.new(os.time() + keepalive, function(self, t)